rexcontrols/REXexamples/Function_blocks_Standard/PIDU_Simple_PID_Controller/README.md

-PIDU - Simple PID controller
+﻿PIDU - Simple PID Controller
 ============================

 The source files illustrating the use of a simple PID controller in the REX